schuchert/wikispaces/pages/aop/AspectJ_CFlow.md

 ---
 {% include nav prev="AspectJ_Self_Study" next="AspectJ_CFlow_ExpectedVersusActualOutput" %}

-Source files are here: [[file:AspectJCFlowsrc.zip]].
+Source files are here: [AspectJCFlowsrc.zip](../files/AspectJCFlowsrc.zip).
 If you need instructions on what do with these files, try [here](ExtractingSourceFilesIntoProject).

 ## Predict the Output
 In this exercise, you have all of the information you need to predict the output, unlike Examples 1 - 4.